WWE Rumors: Two Major Injuries Suffered By Top Superstars At ‘Hell In A Cell’

 Sasha Banks wasn’t the only superstar to suffer a serious injury at Hell in a Cell, though, and the other one happened in the WWE Universal Championship.

-It was a match that ended in much controversy as the final result was a “Referee Stoppage” due to Bray Wyatt being buried under debris.
-While in that state, Seth Rollins continued to beat down on him from above which it led to the ref stopping the match and fans losing their minds.
+It was a match that ended in a huge controversy as the final result was a “Referee Stoppage” due to Bray Wyatt being buried under debris.
+While in that state, Seth Rollins continued to beat down on him from above which led to the ref stopping the match and fans losing their minds.

 That result may end up leading to a rematch at Survivor Series, but it remains to be seen.